songxiaoyu/sCCIgen_data/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-## `sCCIgen`: A high-fidelity spatially resolved transcriptomics data simulator for cell-cell interaction studies.
+## `sCCIgen`: a high-fidelity spatially resolved transcriptomics data simulator for cell-cell interaction studies.

 This folder contains the analysis codes for sCCIgen (Figures 2–8), along with its reference data (e.g., cleaned datasets and estimated model